-In our context, a desired abstraction is specified by defining the set of instrumentation relations to use.
-The question is how to obtain sound relation-maintenance formulas for use in the abstract transformer.
 A weakness of the original formulation of TVLA [Sagiv et al. 2002; Lev-Ami and Sagiv 2000] was that the user needed to define relation-maintenance formulas by hand to specify how each structure transformer affects each instrumentation relation.
-Past criticisms of TVLA based on this deficiency [Ball et al. 2001; Møller and Schwartzbach 2001] are no longer valid, at least for analyses that can be specified using formulas that define acyclic relations (and also for some classes of formulas that define cyclic relations).
-With the algorithm presented in §5 and §6, the user's responsibility is merely to write the ψ_p formulas that define the set of instrumentation relations; appropriate relation-maintenance formulas are then created automatically.
+Past criticisms of TVLA based on this deficiency [Ball et al. 2001; Møller and Schwartzbach 2001] are no longer valid, at least for analyses that can be defined using formulas that define acyclic relations (and also for some classes of formulas that define cyclic relations).
+With the algorithm presented in §4 and §5, the user's responsibility is merely to write the ψ_p formulas; appropriate relation-maintenance formulas are created automatically.